GannIntegral/gannintegral.github.io/_posts/2023-12-03-choosing-best-forex-broker.md

 ## Less Slippage
 Slippage defined as difference of requested price by trader vs filled price by brokers server and this happen due to multiple reasons:

- * Economic News Event Release
+ <strong>Economic News Event Release</strong>
   The common reason that might cause this is due to execution at the time of news event releases.

 ## Price Gap
 ## Price Spike